 “After the tax reports for Q4 2015 we concluded that we did not want to repeat the tax process the same way.
 It was more labor intensive than could be justified, which made it more time consuming than necessary,” says Najib Damghi from W.P.
 Carey.

-“The most important issue was the process; by optimizing the process, the quality improved as well,” states Patrick van Gerven from The Resource.
+“The most important issue was the process; by optimizing the process, the quality improved as well,” states Patrick van Gerven from Taxvibes.
 Patrick has been involved with the tax process at W.P.
 Carey for a number of years.
 “With more than 250 Excel-spreadsheets you’ll find yourself in the classic spreadsheet situation; as soon as someone makes a change, you’ll have to redo everything.
 The back and forth mailing of various versions disturbs the process as well, just like the fact that everyone fills out the sheets in a different way,” says Jethro van der Veer from Finext.
 Finext and The Resource often work together on improving tax processes.

-Anaplan Tax App
+Automated tax reports with Anaplan Tax App

 W.P.
 Carey has decided to implement the Corporate Tax Reporting App that has been developed by Finext and The Resource in Anaplan.
 A striking choice, as the organization uses a different Performance Management solution for its financial processes.
 “We wanted a fast implementation; with the Anaplan Tax App this is feasible, because many models are already built in based on best practices,” explains Najib.